 By the late 1980s, Cedar Springs FCU grew into Dothan with a branch on Ross Clark Circle, as well as a branch in Eufaula.
 The credit union had $23 million in assets and more than 5,000 members.
 A second Dothan location was opened in 1991, while also opening a branch in Cairo, GA.
 With this expansion, the credit union was expanding and that brought a new name, Five Star Federal Credit Union.
 The new name also brought the familiar logo colors or red, white, and blue, as well as the shield.
 In 1997, the credit union headquarters were moved to Dothan and settled on North Foster Street on land that was formerly the home of William Franklin Newton, Sr., for whom Newton Street is named.

 Five Star was growing quickly so to better serve members in Alabama and Georgia, a community charter was adopted by the board of directors.
-The community charter opened up membership to more people in Alabama. by and Georgia.
+The community charter opened up membership to more people in Alabama and Georgia.
 By 2000, Five Star had 14,000 members, $70 million in assets, and eight local branches.

-Throughout its history, Five Star has grown to accommodate more members and ensure many areas have access to financial services.
+Throughout its history, Five Star has grown to accommodate more working-class members and ensure many areas have access to financial services.
 When you join Five Star, you become a member of a credit union that is growing and serving its communities from Dothan to Brunswick.